This step-by-step guide explains how to set up Single Sign-On in Contentstack with Okta as your SAML 2.0 identity Provider (IdP).

-- Session Timeout: This lets you define the session duration for a user signed in through SSO.
+- Session Timeout: The Session Timeout option lets you define the session duration for a user signed in through SSO.
 While the default is set to 12 hours, you can modify it as needed.
-Learn more.

-- Advanced Settings: Click on it to expand the IdP Role Mapping section to map IdP roles to Contentstack.
-Learn more
+- Advanced Settings: Click on the advanced settings to expand the IdP Role Mapping section to map IdP roles to Contentstack.

 - In the Add Role Mapping section, click on the + ADD ROLE MAPPING link to add new IdP role mapping and enter the following details:

 Likewise, you can add more role mappings for your Contentstack organization.
 To add a new Role mapping, click on + ADD ROLE MAPPING and enter the details.